Amazon Ebook Market is not the only store for reaching your readers.

 - we offer merchandising option for many stores

 - our operations show if there is any discrepancy of your books being available in stores

 - you can see your real time sales so you can refocus your marketing efforts if necessary

 In the following, we will present up to date statistics on the US and UK market and introduce some emerging markets of the industry: Russia, Brazil and China.

 The US market

 But how big is this US market?
-The Author Earnings reports that in January 2016 there were around a million paid ebook downloads daily from the Amazon US store only – and if we can believe the trends, this number just grew in the last couple of months.
+The Author Earnings reports that in January 2016 there were around a million paid ebook downloads daily from the Amazon US store only – and if we can believe the trends, this number just grew in the last year.

 It is also remarkable that while the share of the traditional publishing houses (including the Big 5) falls (probably partly due to the publishers artificially keeping the prices high), the indie market grows: individual authors sell more ebooks daily on Amazon than the publishers with ISBN put together.
-Indie ebooks account for around 33% of the total US ebook sales, and 37% of sales on Amazon.com; in 2015, 11% of the titles in Apple iBooks Bestseller List came from indie publishers, resulting in 20% of the sales.
+Indie ebooks (including single author sales) account for around 40% of the total US ebook sales until February 2017.

 These sales numbers are not so surprising if we take into account that Amazon lets the publishers set the prices; the customers are drawn to the lower prices provided by indie publishers.